TecnologiadeRaiz/en/index.md

 * Support and promotion of community networks in the area

-We are motivated to share empowering knowledge that facilitates technological appropriation, and that is why we work on registering our production processes, in order to share them.
+>i We are motivated to share empowering knowledge that facilitates technological appropriation, and that is why we work on registering our production processes, in order to share them.

 ---
 ### Links to LoPALiR project content: